-Luca, one of our students, recently returned from the two-day World AI Cannes Festival.
-Here’s what he told us.
+He recently came back from the two-day World AI Cannes Festival.

 Hi!